 Prerequisite: GOVT 340, GOVT 280, or junior standing.
 GOVT 426 Topics in U.S. Foreign Policy This course will address an advanced topic in American foreign policy, such as military intervention, humanitarian, aid, arms control, trade policy, or counter-terrorism.
 Whenever possible, this course will be designed, planned and taught in collaboration with the Distinguished Visiting Scarff Professor.
-Topic for Fall Term 2010: Intervention and Conflict Resolution This course examines the theory and politics of intervention, conflict resolution, mediation and crisis management in US foreign policy.
-It will be taught jointly by Professor Brozek and Dr. Rudolf Perina, the 2010-2011 Distinguished Visiting Scarff Professor.
-Dr. Perina is the former Deputy Assistant Secretary of State for Europe and Canada, United States Ambassador to Moldova, Director for European Affairs at National Security Council, Special Negotiator for Conflicts in the Former Soviet Union, and Deputy Director of State Department's Policy Planning Staff.
 Units: 6.

-Prerequisite: GOVT 280, GOVT 340, GOVT 380, or consent of instructor
+Prerequisite: GOVT 280, GOVT 340, GOVT 380, or consent of instructor GOVT 435 Voting, Political Participation, and Public Opinion Who votes and why?

-GOVT 435

-Voting, Political Participation, and Public Opinion

-Who votes and why?
 How do individuals form opinions about politics?
 How are scientific surveys and polls conducted and what are their limitations?
 This course examines voting, participation, and public opinion formation (primarily in the United States) through theories of political psychology and rational choice.
 Units: 6.

-Prerequisite: GOVT 220, 360, 370, or 380

-GOVT 445

-Chinese Government and Politics

-This survey course examines the political development of China from the Communist revolution to the present.
+Prerequisite: GOVT 220, 360, 370, or 380 GOVT 445 Chinese Government and Politics This survey course examines the political development of China from the Communist revolution to the present.
 Among the issues addressed are the legacies of the Maoist era, China's contemporary economic transformation and its social effects, political participation and protest in the contemporary era and the apparent perpetuation of authoritarianism.
 Units: 6.

-Also listed as East Asian Studies 410

-Prerequisite: Junior standing and one of EAST 150, GOVT 245, or HIST 360; or consent of the instructor

-GOVT 446

-Topics in Comparative Politics

-This course will address an advanced topic in the sub-field of Comparative Politics, such as democracy and authoritarianism, politics of the city, political participation and social movements, gender and politics, or the comparative method.
+Also listed as East Asian Studies 410 Prerequisite: Junior standing and one of EAST 150, GOVT 245, or HIST 360; or consent of the instructor GOVT 446 Topics in Comparative Politics This course will address an advanced topic in the sub-field of Comparative Politics, such as democracy and authoritarianism, politics of the city, political participation and social movements, gender and politics, or the comparative method.
+Topic for Winter 2012: Political Parties and Electoral Systems in Comparative Perspective The course will address the following questions: How do political parties and electoral systems differ across countries?
+How can electoral systems be designed to facilitate stability in postconflict democracies?
+Under what conditions do new parties emerge and succeed?
+How do the internal characteristics of parties shape their behavior?

-Topic for Spring Term 2011: Democracy and Authoritarianism in Comparative Perspective What are the reasons for the stability and collapse of democratic and non-democratic regimes?
-Topics include: the collapse of democracy in inter-war Europe, transitions to and from military rule in Latin America, democratic transitions in Africa and Eastern Europe, the persistence of authoritarianism in the Middle East, and the relationship between economic development and regime stability in Asia.

 Units: 6.